astropy/astropy-APEs/APE1.rst

 Following a discussion on astropy-dev, the proposal should be submitted as a pull request to astropy-APEs with the name APE<n>.rst where <n> is an appropriately assigned number (i.e., not already an accepted/proposed/rejected APE).
 The draft must use the APEtemplate.rst file.
+Once the pull request is open, the ``@astropy/ape-editor-team`` should be mentioned in the pull request, and the APE will then undergo an editorial review which focuses on wording, spelling, grammar, and clarity, but does not focus on the substance of the APE.
-That a formal proposal has been submitted as a PR should be announced to the astropy-dev list.
+Once the APE editors are happy with the APE, they will merge the pull request, which should have a status of ``Discussion``.
+At this point, the number of the APE should be finalized, and should be set to the next available one in the main branch of the repository.

-The APE author may update the APE as needed.
+Once the APE is merged, a announcement should be sent to astropy-dev, with a link to the APE and a short summary, and the proposal should then be discussed on the mailing list.
+As the discussion proceeds, the authors can choose to update the APE at any point via new pull requests which are as before subject to editorial review before merging.
+Discussions about the substance of the APE should be kept on the mailing list.

 Standard Track APEs consist of two parts, a design document and a reference implementation.
 It is generally recommended that at least a prototype